Read our article on how to write a cold email for the step-by-step process of crafting, sending, and following up on effective cold emails.

 What separates BeenVerified from the pack is the depth of information in its background reports, especially around court records.
 This option is likely only for sellers who intend to do numerous lookups a month and want serious data about the individual for deep lead qualification purposes.
 It also might be useful for business owners vetting potential hires.
 BeenVerified is also known for its excellent customer service.

-Beyond the basic info it provides for free, BeenVerified has a $29.99 per month membership that includes unlimited background checks and reverse phone, address, email, and vehicle lookup reports.
-Sign up for three months at once and that price drops to $19.49 per month.
+You can purchase a report for $1.00 which includes a seven-day trial.
+BeenVerified has a $26.89 per month membership that includes up to 100 background checks and reverse phone, address, email, and vehicle lookup reports.
+Sign up for three months at once and that price drops to $17.48 monthly.

 InfoTracer is a background check service that has a reverse email lookup tool.
 It doesn't offer a free version but is rather bundled together with other search options (reverse phone lookup, people search, background checks, etc.) into a membership package.
 Its data is known to be accurate, with over one million satisfied customers to date.

-As far as background check services go, InfoTracer is one of the most affordable.
-Its monthly subscription is $10 less than that of its main competitor on the list, BeenVerified.
+As far as background check services go, InfoTracer is one of the more affordable options.
 And it still offers a ton of data.
 It will even tell you a person’s political contributions.
 B2B and B2C salespeople looking to regularly dig into potential leads' lives and contact info will find this service useful.

-InfoTracer offers a $19.05 per month membership for unlimited background checks and searches using reverse email, phone, name, address, and more.
+InfoTracer offers a $24.95 per month membership for unlimited background checks and searches using reverse email, phone, name, address, and more.
 You can, however, get your first background check report for $2.95, which also comes with seven days of unlimited search.
-After that though, you’ll be automatically enrolled in the $19.05 per month plan.
+After that though, you’ll be automatically enrolled in the $24.95 monthly plan.

 If you don’t want to pay for a reverse lookup tool, and the free versions aren’t finding anything, there are some craftier free methods you can try.
 These include using a domain name lookup tool, employing the help of the email finder tool Hunter.io, and typing the email address into Google and social network search engines.